-BUS 660 Strategic Management/3
+BUS 660 Case Studies in Strategic Management/3

 Students will use skills and knowledge acquired in the MBA program to develop strategic plans.
 Case studies and simulation exercises are used to support decision-making processes.
 This course will include integration of these concepts tied to specific application projects coordinated with the Tabor College Athletic Department.